If you loved Oneechanbara: The Movie, try Ura Horror

 Cosa condividono

-Both films are directed by Yôhei Fukuda, and they sit in Horror / Science Fiction territory.
+Both films are directed by Yôhei Fukuda, and they both carry the 3am cult mood tag, and they sit in Horror / Science Fiction territory.
 If that's the register that drew you to Oneechanbara: The Movie, the second film will land in a comparable space — through a different lens.

 What Ura Horror is